Styrax officinalis: Description

-The inflorescence is short and few-flowered.
-The flowers are axillary, bell-shaped, white and fragrant, about 2 cm long.
-The corolla has 5–7 petals and many yellow anthers, the calyx is 5-lobed.
-Flowering period extends from spring to summer (May–June).
+The inflorescence is short and bears few flowers.
+The flowers themselves are axillary, bell-shaped, white, fragrant, and approximately 2 cm long.
+The corolla features 5–7 petals surrounding many yellow anthers, and the calyx is 5-lobed.
+The flowering period extends from spring to summer (May–June).

+Taxonomy

-Styrax officinalis subsp. redidivus, Styrax officinalis subsp. fulvescens (both native to California) and Styrax officinalis subsp. jaliscana (native to Mexico), were included here, but recent molecular analysis has suggested that they may be diverged to the point of being separate species.
+Three taxa formerly treated as subspecies—Styrax officinalis subsp. redivivus and Styrax officinalis subsp. fulvescens (both native to California), and Styrax officinalis subsp. jaliscana (native to Mexico)—were historically included within this species.
+However, molecular analysis has shown that they have diverged sufficiently to be recognized as separate species, S. redivivus and S. jaliscana; this taxonomic separation is now widely accepted.